tarof429/stuckathome/rke2/README.md

 ## Prerequisites

-3 VMs created as part of the instructions in the k8s directory.
+- 3 VMs created as part of the instructions in the k8s directory.

-## Confirm SSH to the nodes
+- Also create a VM to install rke2:

+    ```
+    sh ./create_seeded_ubuntu_vm.sh  -n kubeops -i 192.168.1.33 -u ubuntu -p pass123 -s 40G
+    ```

+## Setup rke2

+Follow the instructions at https://docs.rke2.io/install/quickstart to setup rke2.
+Use kubeops to run the commands.

 Run the following nsible role to SSH to all the nodes.